rkearsley/StealthSmartDoorbell/README.md

 ## Components / Shopping List

-These are components that I used, but I'm sure many alternatives are available
+These are components that the project is designed for, but I'm sure many alternatives will work with slight modifications

 - [Adafruit Feather HUZZAH ESP8266](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266)
 - [5V Relay Module, Opto-coupler isolated](https://www.ebay.co.uk/itm/164736285470)
 - 5v USB wall charger

+Optional components

-- Terminal strip/block (or Wago or Ideal connectors)
+- Terminal strip/block (or Wago or Ideal connectors) used to splice in to existing wiring
-- JST male and female connectors (to easily remove/isolate the Arduino and relay from the circuit in case of problems)
+- JST male and female connectors (to easily remove/isolate the Arduino and relay from the circuit in case of issues)

 ## Circuit Diagram